 - Professional Summary

 - Selected Publications

-Dr. Zimmerman's research focuses on health and resiliency of adolescents, and on empowerment theory.
+Dr. Zimmerman's research focuses on adolescent health and resiliency, and empowerment theory.
 His work on adolescent health examines how positive factors in adolescent's lives help them overcome risks they face.
 His research includes analysis of adolescent resiliency for risks associated with alcohol and drug use, violent behavior, precocious sexual behavior, and school failure.
 He is also studying developmental transitions and longitudinal models of change.
 Dr. Zimmerman's work on empowerment theory includes measurement and analysis of psychological and community empowerment.
 The research includes both longitudinal interview studies and community intervention research.

 Ph.D., Psychology, Personality, and Social Ecology, University of Illinois, 1986

 Dr. Zimmerman's primary research interests have included application and development of empowerment theory and the study of adolescent health and resiliency.
 His research has consistently focused on individual and community risk and promotive factors, resiliency, and community-based research methods.
 He can be found on ResearchGate.